SSHshadow222/my-first-django/README.md

-# My First Django
+# My Tennis Club

-My First Django is a web application used to represent some data about the members of a tennis club.
-As the name suggests, this is my first-ever Django project and it was intended for learning purposes only.
+My Tennis Club is a web application used to represent some data about the members of a tennis club.
+This is my first-ever Django project and it was intended for learning purposes only.